stateflow-dev/adaptive-runtime/README.md

 Adaptive Runtime is **not** something you run *instead of* your application.

-It runs **alongside** your application â€” as a runtime intelligence layer between your business logic and real-world operating conditions.
+It runs **alongside** your application — as a runtime intelligence layer between your business logic and real-world operating conditions.

-**Before Adaptive Runtime** â€” your monitoring loop runs, but has no runtime awareness:
+**Before Adaptive Runtime** — your monitoring loop runs, but has no runtime awareness:

 ```python
 while True:
     run_api_test_case(...)
 ```

-**After Adaptive Runtime** â€” the same loop runs, now with context, confidence, and recovery:
+**After Adaptive Runtime** — the same loop runs, now with context, confidence, and recovery:

 ```python
 runtime = Runtime(agent_id="api-watchdog")